POTS Syndrome – A Firsthand Tale of POTS Symptoms Unnoticed

 The Evasive Diagnosis

 The ~6 months preceding my formal diagnosis, symptoms had progressively grown more noticeable after a serious second-degree burn.
-Between this bodily stress and a reaction to prescribed pain medication, a POTS flareup like never before hit hard.
-In front of a family member, I went into what presented itself as somewhere between a seizure and a stroke to the untrained eye.
+Between this bodily stress and a reaction to prescribed pain medication, an unprecedented POTS flareup hit.

 At that point, I had seen top pediatric cardiologists, neurologists, and physicians, but to no avail.
-How could a seemingly healthy young man that could knock a stress-test out of the park still exhibit such untraceable symptoms?
+How could a seemingly healthy young man pass a stress-test without issue but still exhibit such untraceable symptoms?

 I knew at that moment that there was undeniably something more.

-Sure enough, with the fortune to get in to a local POTS specialist some months later, everything would become much clearer and confusing at the same time.
-7 years later, still facing symptoms, but much more aware of managing POTS through both natural methods and a purposeful combination of medication.
+7 years later, still facing symptoms, but much more aware of managing POTS through primarily natural methods and a touch of medication.

 Looking for more firsthand information on POTS management & lifestyle?